 Dry storage is most often based on the use of spent fuel casks.
 As its name implies, dry storage of spent fuel assemblies differs from wet storage by making use of gas or air instead of water as the coolant and metal or concrete instead of water as the radiation barrier.
-In dry storage systems, sufficiently cooled spent fuel is not stored underwater, but it is loaded in these casks (or vaults or silos).
-If on-site pool storage capacity is exceeded, it may be desirable to store the spent fuel in modular dry storage facilities, which may be at the reactor site (AR) or at a facility away from the site (AFR).
+In dry storage systems, sufficiently cooled spent fuel is not stored underwater but loaded in these casks (or vaults or silos).
+If on-site pool storage capacity is exceeded, it may be desirable to store the spent fuel in modular dry storage facilities, which may be at the reactor site (AR) or a facility away from the site (AFR).
 Spent fuel is transferred from spent fuel pools to thick metal casks or thinner canisters.
 These casks are then drained, filled with inert gas, and sealed.
 The thick casks can be placed directly on a concrete pad, while the thinner canisters are placed in concrete casks or vaults to provide radiation shielding.
-Many regulators have determined that dry storage of spent fuel at reactor sites is safe for at least 100 years, and generally considers dry storage safer than pool storage.
+Many regulators have determined that dry storage of spent fuel at reactor sites is safe for at least 100 years and generally consider dry storage safer than pool storage.

 Spent Fuel Cask – Dry Storage Cask

 - Concrete Casks.
 Concrete casks have the same inner disposition that a metallic cask has.
 Spent fuel assemblies are distributed in internal baskets inserted into these containers.
-But structural strength and radiological shielding are provided by reinforced regular or high density concrete.
+But structural strength and radiological shielding are provided by reinforced regular or high-density concrete.
 Concrete is neutrons and gamma radiation shielding.
-Generally, concrete casks are heavier than the metallic ones since their wall thickness is greater and are less expensive than the metallic ones.
+Generally, concrete casks are heavier than metallic ones since their wall thickness is greater and are less expensive than metallic ones.
 Concrete casks that rely on conductive heat transfer have more thermal limitations than those using natural convection air passages.

 Some of the cask designs can be used for both storage and transportation.
-These dual purpose casks were developed and they allow storage and transport to and from a storage facility without rehandling of fuel assemblies.
+These dual-purpose casks were developed and allow storage and transport to and from a storage facility without rehandling fuel assemblies.
 The fuel containers of some storage systems may be used for transport and/or final disposal (multipurpose casks).
 Spent fuel is transferred underwater from spent fuel pools to these casks using primarily fuel handling equipment already available at the reactor site.
 These casks are then drained, filled with inert gas, and sealed.
-The external surface of the cask has trunnions which allow the cask to be lifted and displaced.
+The external surface of the cask has trunnions that allow the cask to be lifted and displaced.
 Shock absorbers of the cask installed at the bottom and the cover assure transport stability.